STRATA: Simple, Gradient-Free Attacks for Models of Code: Related work

-At the time of writing there are two other works that address adversarial attacks targeting \sname{code2seq}: a class of source code transformations by \citet{rabin_evaluation_2020} and gradient-based attacks by \citet{ramakrishnan_semantic_2020}.
-We greatly outperform the transformations considered in \citet{rabin_evaluation_2020}.
-These results are presented in the Appendix.
+We compare our work with the gradient-based adversarial perturbations proposed by \citet{ramakrishnan_semantic_2020}, in which they attack a \sname{code2seq/java-small} model.
+We consider the variable replacement, print statement insertion, try-catch statement insertion, and worst-case single transformation attacks for our comparison and report the performances from their paper.
+For a fair comparison, we include the examples in the training set that do not include local variables, and thus we do not even attempt to perturb them, hence why the F1 scores of the adversarial examples are larger than as reported in Table~\ref{tab:strata_attack_stats}.
+We find that \sname{strata} outperforms all attacks performed by \citet{ramakrishnan_semantic_2020} except for the worst-case transformation, which is inherently a larger transformation than our variable-replacement attack.
+Since our technique is gradient-free, it is substantially more computationally efficient and does not rely on the parameters of the entire model, even in the white-box case.

-We compare our work to gradient-based adversarial perturbations proposed by \citet{ramakrishnan_semantic_2020}.
-We consider the variable replacement, print statement insertion, try-catch statement insertion, and worst-case single transformation attacks for our comparison.
-We find that \strata{} outperforms all attacks performed by \citet{ramakrishnan_semantic_2020}, including greatly outperforming the gradient-based local variable replacement attack and performing similarly to the worst-case transformation, despite the fact that \strata{} generates smaller perturbations with less computational effort, and with less information about the model (Table~\ref{tab:ramakrishnan_comparison}).
-These results indicate that \strata{} attacks are state-of-the-art on \sname{code2seq}.
+\section{Related work}

-\section{Related Work}
+\paragraph{Token embeddings in source code and natural language} Distributed representations of words and tokens have been proposed as a method to effectively train deep learning models on natural language and have been shown to have some compositional semantic structure \citep{collobert2008unified, bengio2003neural, mikolov2013distributed, mikolov2013efficient}.
+Similarly, source code token embeddings have been used for various tasks, including program repair, program analysis, predicting code correctness, and deep learning for code summarization \citep{harer2018automated, henkel2018code, white2019sorting, azcona2019user2code2vec, chen2018remarkable, alon_code2seq_2019, alon2019code2vec}.

-\paragraph{Adversarial examples for models of code} \citet{allamanis2018survey} provide a comprehensive survey of prior research on models of code.
+\paragraph{Adversarial examples for models of code} There has been work on adversarial examples and model robustness in other domains \citep{szegedy_intriguing_2014, goodfellow2014explaining, madry2018towards, shafahi2019adversarial, wong2019fast}. \citet{allamanis2018survey} provide a comprehensive survey of prior research on models of code.
 Several papers develop techniques for generating adversarial examples on models of source code: \citet{quiring_misleading_2019} perform adversarial attacks on source code by applying a Monte-Carlo tree search over possible transformations, and \citet{zhang_generating_2020} apply Metropolis-Hastings sampling to perform identifier replacement to create adversarial examples. \citet{bielik2020adversarial} improve on the adversarial robustness of models of code by developing a model that can learn to abstain if uncertain.

 \paragraph{Adversarial examples for \sname{code2vec} and \sname{code2seq}} \citet{yefet_adversarial_2020} generate both gradient-based targeted and untargeted adversarial examples for \sname{code2vec} \citet{alon2019code2vec}.
 Most directly related to our paper, \citet{ramakrishnan_semantic_2020} perform gradient-based adversarial attacks and adversarial training on \sname{code2seq}. \citet{rabin_evaluation_2020} evaluate the robustness of \sname{code2seq} to semantic-preserving transformations.